hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ilorest logout
 ```

-If you don't provide any `<RedfishService-IP-address>` to the `iLOrest login` command, or if you omit completely this command, iLOrest uses the `blobstore://.` target URL and tries to connect to the local iLO via the CHIF driver.
+If you don't provide any `<RedfishService-IP-address>` to the `iLOrest login` command, or if you completely omit this command, iLOrest uses the `blobstore://.` target URL and tries to connect to the local iLO via the CHIF driver.

-If you use a [Redfish client](https://youtu.be/ur9UKRV_0S8) different from iLOrest that uses another library like the [DMTF Python Redfish Library](https://github.com/DMTF/python-redfish-library), you will not be able to perform in-band management through the CHIF driver.
-An alternative is to enable the [iLO Virtual NIC](https://www.youtube.com/watch?v=KM1FZ-AlctA) and use its IP address as target URL.
+If you use a [Redfish client](https://youtu.be/ur9UKRV_0S8) different from iLOrest that uses another library, like the [DMTF Python Redfish Library](https://github.com/DMTF/python-redfish-library), you will not be able to perform in-band management through the CHIF driver.
+An alternative is to enable the [iLO Virtual NIC](https://www.youtube.com/watch?v=KM1FZ-AlctA) and use its IP address as the target URL.

-The following picture shows an SSH privileged session into a VMware virtual machine and an iLOrest in-band GET command returning the error.
+The following picture shows an SSH privileged session in a VMware virtual machine and an iLOrest in-band GET command returning the error.

 ![Unsuccessful in-band GET from Virtual Machine](/img/unsuccessfulinbandgetinvm.png "Unsuccessful in-band GET from Virtual Machine")